Roll Your Own Ruby Type Checking: Part 1

 ).

-Sorbet uses some additional metaprogramming magic to handle these the same (this is not the only reason, but one that particularly stands out).
-However, for the purposes of this experiment, we’ll keep things simple by handling them separately.
+Sorbet uses some additional metaprogramming magic to handle these, however, for the purposes of this experiment, we’ll keep things simple by handling positional and keyword parameters separately.

 Types